shrilaxmihegde/Product_Sales_Analysis/README.md

    a.Using unsupervised learning methods, classify the customer data based on behaviour like Total purchased, recency and frequency.

-   b.Develop a futre slaes prediction model with LinearRegression and RandomForest Classifier.
+   b.Develop a future slaes prediction model with LinearRegression and RandomForest Classifier.

 7. Define / Outline future enahancement for making this data pipeleine end to end automated.